 - Parents should refrain from yelling instructions at the players during games - especially when they have the ball.
 Decision making and creativity are an important part of a young player's cognitive development, and shouting instructions such as "Shoot!" and "Go!" hinder this decision making process - and limits their technical repertoire.
 Please leave the coaching to the coaches.

-- Parents, family and friends are to position themselves around the outside of the Braefoot #3 field.
+- Parents, family and friends are to position themselves around the outside of the Braefoot Upper field.
 The central channels are for players and coaches only.

 - Physical literacy is of the utmost importance at these young ages, and activities which require agility, balance and coordination are essential.
-"Drills" with long lines or standing are strongly discouraged.
+Example: 'Tunnel Tag'.
+Drills with long lines or standing are strongly discouraged.

-- Constantly telling the players with the ball what to do during games, or "remote controlling" is strongly discouraged at our club.
+- Constantly telling the players with the ball what to do during games (what we refer to as "remote controlling") is strongly discouraged at Lakehill.

 - 2 x 22 minute halves.
 Please do your best to end all activities on time.